davidechicco/MCC/README.md

-# The power of the Matthews correlation coefficient (MCC) in binary classification evaluation
+# The advantages of the Matthews correlation coefficient (MCC) in binary classification evaluation
 Script thar generates R plots for the comparison between Matthews correlation coefficient (MCC), accuracy, and F1 score.

 To use this script, you need to have **R (≥ 3.3.0)** installed on your computer, together with the following R packages: